 Undergraduates: 2 semesters Portuguese language courses OR equivalent proficiency.
 Check out Portuguese language courses at MIT.
 We also encourage MIT students who are proficient in Spanish to apply (it is easier to learn Portuguese).

 The language requirement can be waived, depending on the placement with some Brazilian hosts/ internship opportunities that require a specific background.
-Talk to the MIT-Brazil director.
+Talk to the MISTI Brazil director.

 Graduate students: Language requirement waived.
 Placement will depend on available internships and funding opportunities.